Species Latrodectus mactans - Southern Black Widow

 The web is typically a 3-dimensional, unorganized mass of silk spun in a dark crevice or corner.
 The web is sticky, and very strong.
 If the web is active (in use), the female will be in or very near the web.

 It ranges as far north as southern New York, as far south as Florida, and as far west as Texas, Oklahoma, and Kansas.
-(L. mactans has been found in California, possibly indicating that it can be found in any southern state.)
-The Southern black widow spider also occurs throughout all four deserts of the American southwest.

 In addition, Latrodectus mactans has been found in parts of southern Canada.